How Wildfires Start: What to Watch For May 15, 2017 – Posted in: Blog

 How do wildfires start?
 There are several reasons, with some being related to nature and others related to actions taken by humans.

-The best way to fight a wildfire is to prevent it from happening in the first place.
+The way to fight a wildfire is to prevent it from happening in the first place.
 Here is a look at common reasons why wildfires start, as well as tips for staying safe should you find yourself in an area where wildfires are present.

 How Do Wildfires Start?